 Similarly, your recipients could be anyone.

-To begin with, the types of company you can inquire about are diverse.
-It can be a wholesaler, supplier, a firm or an agency.
-Then in that company, many can be the one receiving your email.
-It could be the Sales, Marketing or HR Department.
-If it’s a person, he or she can be a manager, team leader or an executive.
+To begin with, the types of companies you can inquire about are diverse.
+It can be a wholesaler, supplier, a firm, or an agency.
+Then in that company, many can be the ones receiving your email.
+It could be the Sales, Marketing, or HR Department.
+If it’s a person, he or she can be a manager, team leader, or an executive.

 Whoever it is, they are all your potential partners.

 So, writing an inquiry email is extremely important.
 It helps you create a good impression and moreover, a credible image.
 To write a nice email, you can try our guide on the business inquiries email below.
 We also prepared an inquiry email sample for you!

 Before we dive into the basic format if you’re on the way to learning English, especially for practical purposes such as writing emails, preparing presentations, etc., eJOY Epic is an excellent app for you to boost your English through personalized courses with real-life situations and AI technology that helps you remember new words deeply.